Danco626/tc-redirect-action/readme.md

 ## Configuring the application
 1. Create a new login action and copy the contents of ./login-action/consent-redirect.js
 2. Add a secret to the new action with the key *consentCycle* and the value set to the consent cycle name
+    - This can be done manually in the Auth0 dashboard OR via the [mgmt API](https://auth0.com/docs/api/management/v2#!/Actions/patch_action)
 3. In the application, update the following .env variables
     - ISSUER_URL: the Auth0 tenant domain
     - PORT: set to 3001.
 If changed, the following locations should be updated